jbmorley/changes/README.md

 ## Contributing

-I wrote Changes to satisfy my own minimal needs so there's a good chance it doesn't do everything you want (e.g., it doesn't support all the Conventional Commits) commit types.
+I wrote Changes to satisfy my own minimal needs so there's a good chance it doesn't do everything you want (e.g., it doesn't support all the Conventional Commits commit types).
 You're more than welcome to raise a pull request, or issue, if there's some functionality you like to see.